TUTO Cylindrical Metal Tea Box to Personalize

 - a few sheets of white paper which will serve as a support for the collage.

-NB: Depending on the paper chosen, make sure to cut your strips of paper in the right direction so that the pattern is placed correctly on the tea box.
+NB: Depending on the paper chosen, make sure to cut your strips of paper in the correct direction so that the pattern is placed correctly on the tea box.

-Here are some examples of our Japanese papers that you can combine to create a pretty colorful range!
+Here are some examples of our Japanese papers that you can combine together to create a beautiful, colorful range!

-TIP: To optimize bonding, do not hesitate to have a small wet towel on hand to wipe your hands regularly.
+TIP: To optimize adhesion, keep a small wet towel handy to dry your hands regularly.

-- First, equip yourself with a pencil, a square of Japanese paper with a minimum side of 10cm and your bare tea box.
-We will see how to cut the piece of Japanese paper that will cover the top of the lid.
+- First, equip yourself with a pencil, a square of Japanese paper at least 10cm square, and your bare tea box.
+We'll see how to cut out the piece of Japanese paper that will cover the top of the lid.

 - Draw a circle using the base of your tea box (lid side - approximately 8.3cm in diameter) on your paper using a pencil.

-- Then cut around your circle, leaving a margin of around 1cm apart (i.e. around 10cm in diameter).
+- Then cut around your circle, leaving a margin of about 1cm (or about 10cm in diameter).

 - Hatch the 1cm border of your circle using a pair of scissors.